zs-barnes/sicp-exercises/chapter1.md

 4.555532270803653
 ;Value: 4.555532270803653
 ```
-To make an average damping version of this function, we average the original function with the previous guess, x.
+To make an average damping version of this function, we take the average of the original function and x.
 This cuts down the number of guesses from 33 to 8:
 ```
 (define (average x y)
   (/ (+ x y) 2))